slavgl/data-viz/README.md

 # data-viz
-This repository is for data storytelling + visualisation work
+This repository is for data storytelling + visualisation work.